martinthomson/draft-steele-spice-transparency-tokens/draft-steele-transparency-tokens.md

 1. the protocol specification (https can be ommmited when its known to be required...)
 2. other protected claims (`kid` and `sub` can be relative to `iss`, if your `typ` says so...)

+### Trusted Hardware

+Application developers need the ability to communciate the assurances associated with a harware and software platform such as iOS and Android, so that issuer's can have confidence in the key material that digital credentials will be bound too.

+In order to accomplish this, the app developer needs both RATS Evidence and a RATS Endorsement.

+By presenting both evidence and endorsement associated with a private key to an issuer, the issuer can be convinced that the digital credential store has the necessary security properties to hold high value credentials.

 ### Architectural Alignment

 Transparency Tokens require some consistency in functionality between JOSE and COSE.